gvwilson/sdxpy/src/ftp/index.md

 with `CHUNK_SIZE` set to 1024.
 If the client sends more than a kilobyte of data, our server will ignore it.
-This can result in [%g deadlock "deadlock" %] because the server is trying to send its reply while the client is still trying to send the rest of the message.
+This can result in [%g deadlock "deadlock" %]: the server is trying to send a reply while the client is a trying to send the rest of the message, and since neither is listening, neither can move forward.
 Increasing the size of the [%i "buffer (in memory)" "memory buffer" %] used to store the incoming message won't make this problem go away: